 Streamlining the EIS process

 Queensland's economy and communities rely heavily on national and international investment in our resource industry.
 To ensure Queensland continues to be an attractive investment option, the Queensland Government is systematically reducing red and green tape.

 Within this context, the Coordinator-General has been reforming and streamlining the environmental impact statement (EIS) process to make it more efficient and outcome-focused, with an emphasis on timeliness.

-The environmental standards governing resource development have changed.
+The environmental standards governing resource development have not changed.
 The same checks and balances are in place to protect the environment by addressing project impacts and any new applications will have to meet the same environmental standards.